bartvandebiezen/css-conventions/README.md

 - There are two standard variants: with and without a number.
 Especially useful when you start patterns without variants and you have to add variants later on in a project.
 You don't want to change all the names in your project.
 - Smaller variants get the modifiers '90', '80', '70',…
 - Large variants get the modifiers '200', '300',…
+- A modifier that removes paddings or height from a block can be written as '0', for example pane--0 is a section without padding-top and padding-bottom.
 - Numbers don't resemble exact size ratios, because that would be descriptive naming: button--200 is not necessary twice as large as button--100.
 - City block sizes for Less or Sass variables should be written as part of the name (right: '@line-height-200') and should not be written as BEM modifiers (wrong: '@line-height--200').